Gavin’s Law fails by one vote in Senate committee: ‘We have been here before,’ says Patterson

 Gladding was out jogging in 2018 when he was killed in a hit and run by an unlicensed driver: Rogelio Álvarez. Álvarez spent about a year in prison after being sentenced to three.

+“People hit, run, hurt, kill, leave, start to try to hide the evidence, bring in others, associates, friends to try to hide the evidence, and then sober up,” said Patterson.
 “This is the loophole we’re trying to close.
-It exists, the Assembly found it, I sure hope the Sentate will find it,” said Patterson.
+It exists, the Assembly found it, I sure hope the Senate will find it.”

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.